Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

 Because all registrations look similar by using the same keywords.
 Developers know exactly what happens in the code once they are accustomed to ModuleInject.
 The limited and explicit registration syntax provides a structure which can be searched for and understood very fast, once you understand ModuleInject.
 At the same time the syntax tries to give you all the freedom and flexibility you need.

-####Expressions vs. Actions
+#### Injection through actions

 Look at the code from the example above:

-    RegisterPublicProperty(x => x.Service1)
-        .Construct(m => new ServiceClass1(m.Service2));
+    public IServiceClass1 Service1 { get { return GetSingleInstance(m => new ServiceClass1(m.Service2)); } }

-The construct call has a signature with the following argument type.
+The used overload of the `GetSingleInstance` call takes a lambda expression with the following signature.

-    Expression<Func<TModule, TComponent>>
+    Func<TModule, TComponent>

 In that expression `TModule` is the type of your module and `TComponent` is the type of the registered component.

-So why is this an expression and not a simple `Func` that just returns the correct component?
-The answer is simple: you cannot analyze the content of a `Func`.

-In the expression you have access to the module in which the component is registered (here via the argument `m`).
-ModuleInject will look at the expression and find all members of the module that are used in it.
-These members will be marked as prerequisites of the registered component.
-All prerequisites of a component are resolved before the component is resolved. (here `m.Service2` is the only prerequisite).
+Wth this, in the lambda expression you have access to the module in which the component is registered (here via the argument `m`).
+This is a pure performance optimization because lambdas without closures are commonly faster than lambas with closures.

-Truth be told, there are alternative possibilities for the syntax, e.g.:

-    // ModuleInject
-    .Construct(m => new ServiceClass1(m.Service2));

-    // plain func with ugly strings
-    .Construct(m =>  new ServiceClass1(m.Resolve<ServiceClass2>("Service2")));

-    // automatic without strings, non explicit, less flexible .Construct(m =>  new ServiceClass1(m.Resolve<ServiceClass2>()));

-    // we just moved the expression into
-    // the resolve call
-    // task: find an even longer syntax...
-    .Construct(m =>  new ServiceClass1(m.Resolve<ServiceClass2>(m2 => m2.Service2)));

-To summarize, expressions seem like a good compromise.
+Interestingly, using these types of funcs automatically takes care of resolving the dependency chain in the correct order.
+This is because you automatically resolve the components you need when accessing the properties and methods of the module that is given in the lambda expression.

-####Module Resolution Process
+#### Module Resolution Process

-In ModuleInject a module is always resolved as a whole.
-You call the method `Resolve` on a module and it will automatically resolve all its components and all submodules (modules used inside the module).

-The steps are as follows:

- - Create and resolve instances of submodules with the `PrivateComponentAttribute` or the `PublicComponentAttribute`.
- - Get from the registry and resolve instances of submodules with the `RegistryComponentAttribute`.
- - Resolve all components of the module.

-Resolving a component looks as follows:

- - Cancel if component is already resolved.
- - Resolve all prerequisites of the component.
- - Resolve the component itself.
+In ModuleInject each module has a method `Resolve`.
+Calling the this method mainly serves the purpose of applying the registries that are applied throughout the module tree.
+Only after calling `Resolve` all submodules taken from the registry via the `FromRegistryAttribute` are available to the resolved module.

-This process assures that all dependencies from submodules and the module itself are fully resolved when they are used inside an expression for injection into a component.
+This process does not guarantee that all dependencies from submodules and the module itself are fully resolved when they are used inside an lambda expression for injection into a component.
+All components registered via the registration API are resolved on the fly and only when requested.

-####Summary
+#### Summary

 So what does ModuleInject provide?